How Degenerative Disc Disease Impacts Your Ability to Work

 Seeking assistance in compiling the necessary medical records for proving your disability claim is advisable.

-It’s also important to consider getting help with your application for SSD from a Social Security advocate or attorney who may be able to increase the chances you’ll be approved for benefits.
+It’s also important to consider getting help with your application for SSD from a disability advocate or attorney who may be able to increase the chances you’ll be approved for benefits.
 Fill out the Free Disability Evaluation to be contacted by an attorney or advocate in your area for a free evaluation of your claim.